-Find out what your website needs to fix first.
+Find out what the website needs to fix first.

-A paid full-site audit for businesses that are not getting enough traffic, trust, inquiries, or bookings from their website.
-The studio reviews the whole site across findability, offer fit, trust, conversion, analytics, and competitors, then delivers a prioritized 90-day action plan.
+A paid full-site audit for businesses that know the website is underperforming, but do not know which problem to solve first.
+Jardine Studio reviews the site across findability, offer fit, trust, conversion, analytics, and competitors, then delivers a prioritized 90-day action plan.

 Findability.

 Can the right buyers find the site, and can search and AI systems understand it?
-The studio reviews search visibility, AI readability, local presence where relevant, and the technical signals that affect whether the site can be surfaced.
+The review covers search visibility, local presence where relevant, AI visibility, and the technical signals that affect whether the site can be surfaced.

 Fit.

-When buyers arrive, are they the right buyers for what the site sells?
-The studio reviews whether the first screen tells visitors quickly what the site is and is not, and how the site compares against the two or three sites the buyer is actually choosing between.
-Most sites with traffic and a flat pipeline fail somewhere here.
+When buyers arrive, are they the right buyers for what the business sells?
+The review checks whether the first screen makes the offer clear, filters for fit, and compares well against the sites the buyer is actually choosing between.
+Many sites with traffic and a flat pipeline fail here.

 Trust and conversion.